iuiu007/phbs-qps/README.md

   The `src` folder stores independent functional modules.
 The file `cpi.py` encapsulates the logic for fetching and calculating CPI data into a module, making it reusable.
   The `scripts` folder contains the main scripts that call the functional modules.
 ### 2. Python libraries
-Make sure your system can use the following Python libraries:
+Make sure your system can use the following Python libraries:pandas pandas_datareader datetime
-pandas/pandas_datareader/datetime